ivan-kleshnin/query_format/README.md

 }
 ```

-– where `field` is the escaping function we don't know how to write yet.
+Where `field` is the escaping function we don't know how to write yet.

 Unicode.org has a detailed review of values you may try as [sentinels](http://www.unicode.org/faq/private_use.html#sentinels)
 None of them is perfect but `\uFFFF` seems good enough unless you're dealing with UTF-8 <-> UTF-16 and legacy code.